 I want to vote in-person before the election.
 How can I do that?

-Weekdays from 8am-5 pm between October 20th and October 30th, you can vote early at Beloit City Hall, located at 100 State Street, a short walk from campus.
+Voting early is generally possible at Beloit City Hall, located at 100 State Street, a short walk from campus.

 I want to vote in-person on Election Day.
 How can I do that?